tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-26-influence-in-workplace-part4.md

 Reina, Christopher S., et al. ["Quitting the boss?
 The role of manager influence tactics and employee emotional engagement in voluntary turnover."](https://journals.sagepub.com/doi/abs/10.1177/1548051817709007) Journal of leadership & organizational studies 25.1 (2018): 5-18.

 Tran, S.K.
 [Google: a reflection of culture, leader, and management.](https://doi.org/10.1186/s40991-017-0021-0) Int J Corporate Soc Responsibility 2, 10 (2017).

+## Next post

+Continue to the next post in this series: [More specifics about finding a focus](/web-and-workplace-influence/part5-finding-a-focus.html).